Face to face appointments have had to be cancelled again

 What issues and organisations we work with

-We help people with counselling around Couple conflict, Relationships both personal and work, Self Esteem, Confidence Building, Bereavement, Emotional Conflict, Sexual Addictions, Family therapy and Gender Identity, in fact anyone seeking change in their life.
+We help people with counselling around Couple conflict, Relationships both personal and work, Self Esteem, Confidence Building, Bereavement, Emotional Conflict, Sexual Addictions, Family therapy and Gender Identity, EMDR, in fact anyone seeking change in their life.

 Ian also is a qualified teacher and trains people in understanding why their life can go wrong and what to do to make it right.
 The information for these course for individuals, parents, couples and groups can be found at Intuitive Therapy.
 I hold my training courses locally and in other areas or even at your own venue if you would like me to.
-The information for these course can be found at Intuitive Therapy
+The information for these course can be found at Pinnacle

 Where are we based